Support Centre

 • revocation of the consent, pursuant to the provisions of Article 8(5) of the LGPD; and

 The rights of confirmation of the existence of processing and access to data must be addressed by the controller immediately when in a simplified format or up to 15 days when in a clear and complete declaration (Article 19(II) of LGPD).
+For the other data subject rights, the ANPD must regulate the appropriate timeframe that should be observed by data controllers (Article 19 (§4º) of the LGPD).

 8.1.
 Right to be informed

-The LGDP specifies that data subjects have the right of access to information concerning the data processing of their personal data (Article 9 of the LGPD).
+The LGPD specifies that data subjects have the right of access to information concerning the processing of their personal data (Article 9 of the LGPD).
 The LGPD does not explicitly refer to a difference in requirements for the right to be informed when personal data is obtained directly from the data subject or third party.

 8.2.
 Right to access